oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     oractl:>
     ```

-   ****TODO FROM HERE****

   Create a database "binding" by tunning this command.
 Enter the password (`Welcome1234##`) when prompted.
 This will create a Kubernetes secret in the `application` namespace called `account-db-secrets` which contains the username (`account`), password, and URL to connect to the Oracle Autonomous Database instance associated with the Oracle Backend for Spring Boot.

     ```shell
     oractl:> <copy>bind --app-name application --service-name account</copy>
-    database password/servicePassword (defaults to Welcome12345): *************
-    database secret created successfully and schema already exists for account
-    oractl:>
+    Database/Service Password: *************
+    Schema {account} was successfully Not_Modified and Kubernetes Secret {application/account} was successfully Created. oractl:>
     ```

   This created a Kubernetes secret with the credentials to access the database using this Spring Boot microservice application's username and password.
 When you deploy the application, its pods will have the keys in this secret injected as environment variables so the application can use them to authenticate to the database.

 1. Deploy the account service